-Transportation and Mobility Department
+Transportation & Mobility Department

 The Public Works - Transportation and Mobility Department's functions include transportation planning and operations (including GO Boulder, traffic engineering and safety), project management, transportation maintenance and Boulder Municipal Airport operations.